 A Day for Learning and Speaking Out Against Racial Injustice

 Enjoy the thought-provoking keynote presentation of Critical Race Theory Speaker Series presenter Dr. George Yancy.
-Dr. Yancy is Professor of Philosophy at Emory University.
-His publications include the forthcoming Backlash: What Happens When We Talk Honestly About Racism in America.
+Dr. Yancy is Professor of Philosophy at Emory University, a former Duquesne faculty member of distinction, and Duquesne University alumnus.
+Dinner will be provided.

 9:00 p.m.
 Student Round Table Discussion: Africa Room

 Critical Race Theory Speaker Series, Center for Student Wellbeing, CETR, CTE, Department of English, Department of History, Department of Political Science, Department of Psychology, Department of Theology, Division of Mission and Identity, Division of Student Life, Faculty Senate, Faculty Social Justice Association, Gumberg Library, Gussin Spiritan Division, Office of Diversity and Inclusion, School of Nursing, UCEA Center for Educational Leadership and Social Justice, and UCOR